 Injured in an Accident?

 If you have been injured in an accident with a truck or commercial vehicle, you are likely worried about receiving the necessary medical care to fully heal your physical injuries and worried about being able to pay your medical bills and cover your other financial costs.
-Our team of aggressive Rhode Island truck accident attorneys at Marin and Barrett, Inc. are ready to advocate for you and help you recover the compensation you deserve from the individual or organizations responsible.
+Our team of experienced Rhode Island truck accident lawyers at Marin and Barrett, Inc. are ready to advocate for you and help you recover the compensation you deserve from the individual or organizations responsible.

 Accidents that involve tractor trailers and other trucks are more serious than typical car accidents and can cause devastating and permanent injuries or death.
 If you suffered severe injuries in an accident with tractor trailer or other commercial vehicle in Rhode Island, it is very important to contact a skilled local RI personal injury lawyer to help you recover full and fair compensation for your injuries.
 If you have questions or are worried about getting the care and maximum compensation you deserve, case call us at 401-298-9116 for a free, no obligation case evaluation.
-Call for a completely free consultation with a top rated RI trucking accident lawyer to discuss the specifics of your injuries and case.
+Call for a completely free consultation with a top rated RI trucking accident lawyer to discuss the specifics of your injuries and personal injury claim.

 DO I NEED TO HIRE A LAWYER WHO WORKS ON TRUCK ACCIDENT CASES TO REPRESENT ME?